Harvey Keitel as Larry Dimmick, aka “Mr. White”, professional armed robber

 a) Chosen to live under a rock

-b) Never stepped into a college dorm room inhabited by at least one male (see also: The Boondock Saints)
+b) Never stepped into a college dorm room inhabited by at least one man (see also: The Boondock Saints)

 Once again, I turn to the pros at Clothes on Film to help express the importance of this film’s costuming.
 Chris Laverty, who interviewed the film’s costumer Betsy Heimann, states:

 Betsy Heimann’s costume design for Reservoir Dogs spawned a legacy in pop culture and fashion that is still being felt today.
 Heimann and director Quentin Tarantino determined a cinematic sub-genre by redefining the appearance of the petty gangster.
 From shambolic to symbolic; a man in a black suit, white shirt and black tie walking in slow motion is possibly the single most memorable costume image of the nineties.

 Tarantino, who originally planned on making the film on a paltry $30,000, eventually managed to raise $1.2 million to make his debut that some maintain is still his best even more than twenty years and ten films later.
 I know I throw this word around a lot on BAMF Style, but Reservoir Dogs is nothing short of iconic.
 From the opening conversation, with Tarantino nasally breaking down Madonna’s propensity for promiscuity, to the final shots fired cutting to Harry Nilsson’s tribute to coconuts.

 Of course, it is the film’s simple opening credit sequence that sticks with every viewer.
 Eight men, all but two relatively unknown but on the verge of stardom, slowly strolling from a diner to a Cadillac.
 An otherwise banal situation, enhanced by the men’s casual demeanor in their slick dark suits, George Baker Selection’s “Little Green Bag”, and the knowledge that few—if any—of these men will be alive by the end of the day.